zalyoung/gitlab-handbook/content/handbook/support/workflows/account_verification.md

    - For large organizations, please check the Zendesk organization notes to see if they're using the [large customers](#large-customers) workflow before offering the owner vouch challenge.
    - Some challenges can be answered with the help of their colleagues.
 Use the `Support::SaaS::Gitlab.com::2FA::2FA Removal Verification - GitLab.com - Failed - Ask colleagues for help` [macro](https://gitlab.com/gitlab-com/support/zendesk-global/macros/-/blob/master/active/Support/SaaS/GitLab.com/2FA/2FA%20Removal%20Verification%20-%20GitLab.com%20-%20Failed%20-%20Ask%20colleagues%20for%20help.md?ref_type=heads) to let them know which challenges they can try to work with their colleagues to answer.
    - When we receive a subsequent response, go back to [checking challenge answers](#step-2-checking-challenge-answers) to see if they now pass.
 1. If the user is unable to pass the available challenges:
    1. Inform them that without verification we will not be able to take any action on the account.
+### Step 3b: User Fails to Prove Account Ownership

+> **Note**: Do *not* provide hints to answers, or let the user know which challenges they got right or wrong.
+That is how social engineering works!

+1. If the user is unable to pass the available challenges:
+   1. Inform them that without verification we will not be able to take any action on the account.
    1. Mark the ticket as "Solved".